The Annual Planning Guide

 Your Annual Planning Guide

-- Establish Big Goals within Professional and Personal category.
+1. Establish Big Goals within each primary category.

-- Establish Daily Systems associated with each Big and Checkpoint Goal.
+3. Establish Daily Systems associated with each Checkpoint Goal.

-- Execute against Daily Systems using the Two-Day Rule, 30-for-30 Approach, Minimum Viable Progress, or Habit Stacking models.
+5. Execute against Daily Systems using the Two-Day Rule, 30-for-30 Approach, Habit Stacking, or Minimum Viable Progress models.

-To get even more out of it, consider conducting the annual planning process in a small group format.
+To get even more out of it, consider conducting it in a small group format.
 Go through it individually, but then get together with a small group of your intellectual sparring partners and walk through it.
 Pressure test, question assumptions, and provide feedback.
-This is a great way to prepare yourself for 2023 to be the best year of your life.
+This is a great way to prepare yourself for 2024 to be the best year of your life.

 As a reminder, you can download a beautiful (and free!) printable PDF of the template here.
 Please share the link with anyone who you think will benefit from it.